 The LEGO Group’s acquisition of BrickLink in 2019 has allowed the two companies to work far closer for the 2021 BrickLink Designer Program, the inaugural version of which relied entirely on fan-submitted designs.

-This one does too, of course, but in a very different way, as 31 rejected LEGO Ideas projects will be given a second chance at becoming reality.
+This one does too, of course – but in a very different way, as 26 rejected LEGO Ideas projects are being given a second chance at becoming reality.
 Read on for everything you need to know about how the program will work, how you can get your hands on the sets, and just how official they’ll be…

 What is the BrickLink Designer Program?